jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ##           0           0           0           0
 ```

 We also checked for outliers.
 The standard deviation for the ABV variables was low, concluding there were no outliers of concern.
-The standard deviation for the IBU variables was quite high at over 25 however, the IBU values do typically have a wide range, so we did not remove any outliers based on IBU.
+Although the standard deviation for the IBU measurement was quite high at over 25, we did not remove any outliers based on IBU as research indicates that IBU values do typically have a wide range.
 (ref: https://www.brewersfriend.com/2017/05/07/beer-styles-ibu-chart-2017-update/)